siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 siddhi    siddhi    10.0.2.15   80, 443   30s

 ```
 Obtain the external IP of the ingress load balancer using `kubectl get ing` and add the host `siddhi` along with that external IP as an entry to the `/etc/hosts` file.

-If you are using `minikube`, use minikube IP as the external IP.
+!!!
+Note "If you are using `minikube`, use minikube IP as the external IP."
     Use `minikube ip` command to get the IP of the minikube cluster.

 Now you can use following CURL command to send events to your deployed siddhi application.